-1. In the space provided in the Data table, subtract to calculate the difference between the sitting and reclining heart rates for each subject.
+1. In the space provided in the data table, subtract to calculate the difference between the sitting and reclining heart rates for each subject.

-- 2. Subtract to find the difference between the standing and sitting heart rates for each subject. - 3.
-Subtract to find the difference between the standing and reclining heart rates for each subject. - 4.
-Does the position of your body affect your heart rate? - 5.
-Compare your results with those of other students. - 6.
-Try to explain the results of the experiment.
+Na me Date 2.
+Subtract to find the difference between the standing and sitting heart rates for each subject.
+3. Subtract to find the difference between the standing and reclining heart rates for each subject.
+4. Does the position of your body affect your heart rate?
+5. Compare your results with those of other students.
+6. Try to explain the results of the experiment.
+KTENSION Measure your heart rate while standing on your head.
+Compare the results with your other results.